Rules

 More info: Compose Component API Guidelines

-Note: These rules are disabled by default, you'll need to explicitly enable them individually in detekt/ktlint.
+You'll need to explicitly enable them individually in your project's detekt/ktlint configuration.

 Material Design 3 is the next evolution of Material Design.
 It includes updated theming, components, and Material You personalization features like dynamic color.
 It supersedes Material 2, and using Material 3 usage is recommended instead of Material 2.